Cassiano-afk/java-currency-temperature-converter/README.md

-# java-money-temperature-converter
+# java-currency-temperature-converter
-A simple converter for temperature and money, for O.O. study purpouse.
+A simple converter for temperature and currency, for O.O. study purpouse.

 # Trained Skills in This Exercise: